Direct Line magazine

 A road is covered in snow

-The number of cars breaking down almost doubles during the colder months, and you don’t want to be stuck roadside in sub-zero temperatures.
+The number of cars breaking down almost doubles during the colder months, and while there’s never a good time to be stuck on the roadside, it’s particularly frustrating in sub-zero temperatures.

 Prepare your car

-If your car hasn’t had a service in a while, it’s a good idea to get one before the dark nights set in.
+If your car hasn't had a service in a while, it's a good idea to get one booked before the weather really turns.

-If you’re not due a service then try some self-checks:
+If you’re not due a service, then make sure you do the following checks:

 • Windscreen wipers are clean and ready for action

-• Tyres are in good condition – pumped up with good tread
+• Tyres are in good condition – check their pressure and their tread

-• Fluids are topped up – especially anti-freeze, which can be mixed with your windscreen wash (the colder it is, the more anti-freeze you’ll need).
+• All your fluids are topped up (especially anti-freeze) – anti-freeze can be mixed with your windscreen wash (the colder it is, the more anti-freeze you’ll need)

 Snow

-2. Scrape off all the snow from your windows so you can see.
+1. Scrape off all the snow from your windows and lights so you can see clearly.
 You should also remove snow from the roof, as it could all slide down and cover the windscreen once you start moving or fly off the back into a car behind you.

-4. Accelerate gently when it’s time to get moving.
-Pull off in second gear to reduce wheel slip, and if you’re driving an automatic try putting it into W (winter) mode.
+2. Accelerate gently when it’s time to get moving.
+Pull off in second gear to reduce wheel slip, and if you’re driving an automatic try putting it into W (winter) mode if you have it.

 Ice